Understanding Hormonal Crosstalk in Arabidopsis Root Development via Emulation and History Matching: Extra Parameter

 All but one of the outputs of the model represent chemical concentrations within the interior of the cell.
 Therefore, relative values of chemical volume and chemical concentration of these outputs are the same.
 On the other hand, however, $ PIN1pm $ should represent the concentration of PIN protein in the exterior of the cell.
 The volume of the membrane is less than the volume of the interior of the cell, and this needs to be taken into account.
 We outline an appropriate method to address this issue given the approximate nature of the model, which represents a single cell and membrane.
 We need conservation of mass to hold for the overall mass of the PIN protein, or equivalently for flux into the membrane to be equal to flux out of the membrane.
-This can be represented by: { } where $ \lambda = V_i/V_m $ represents the ratio of the volume of the interior of an average cell $ V_i $ to the volume of the exterior of an average cell $ V_m $.
-In general, we can introduce $ \lambda $ as an additional model parameter to the model equation for $ [PIN1pm] $ as given by \ref{Equil}, however since we are modelling at equilibrium only, we can instead just incorporate the effects of this extra model parameter into the rate parameters $ k_3 $ and $ k_{25a} $, leaving the equations unaltered.
-Essentially we investigate $ k_3 = \frac{k_3^\prime}{\lambda} $ and $ k_{25a} = \frac{k_{25a}^\prime}{\lambda} $, where $ k_3^\prime $ and $ k_{25a}^\prime $ are the rate parameters assuming equal variance in both cell and membrane.
+This can be represented by: